thcipriani/linuxtips/README.md

 **Unix Mail**

-- `mail`
-  `mail` is a Mail User Agent for Unix systems.
+- `mail` is a Mail User Agent for Unix systems.
 This program is typically located in `/usr/bin/mail`; however, this program is, often, a symlink (sometimes through `updatealternatives`) to `mailx`.